 Summer Housing Policy

 Moravian College receives many requests each year from individuals and groups with regard to on-campus housing during the summer months.
-Ultimately, the College's top priorities must be, first, accommodating Moravian College students who must live on campus in order to take a summer Session I course at the College, engage in SOAR research, or work in a College office, and, second, using the summer months to refurbish and repair the residences prior to the fall return of all Moravian College resident students.
+Ultimately, the College's top priorities must be, first, accommodating Moravian College students who must live on campus to take a May term, summer session I, or summer session II course at the College, engage in SOAR research, or work in a College office, and, second, using the summer months to refurbish and repair the residences prior to the fall return of all Moravian College resident students.
 Moravian clusters summer residents and assigns housing in accordance with scheduled work on residence units.

 Summer housing for individuals is limited to Moravian College students

-- who are enrolled in a summer Session I course at Moravian College, with housing limited to the weeks that the course is in session
+- who are enrolled in a May term, summer session I, or summer session II course at Moravian College, with housing limited to the weeks that the course is in session

 - who have been selected for a summer SOAR project, with housing limited to the weeks that the project is underway